RK-Coding/Snake/README.md

 # Snake
-Just a snake game source code (see video on mu channel)
+Just a snake game source code (see video on my channel)